 He said: “Once again the Duchess has managed to catch her son at his cheekiest.
 The beauty of this picture is how natural and unposed it is.
 The trick to taking a good shot of a youngster is to have them busy doing something they enjoy while you snap the picture – this is really well composed and the use of natural daylight has really helped too.”

-We can see the Prince remarkably resembles with his older brother Prince George and his Maternal Grandfather Michael Middleton.
+We can see the Prince remarkably resembles his older brother Prince George and his Maternal Grandfather, Michael Middleton.
 You might all remember until a few months ago he was literally a Catherine’s Mini-me.
-Looking at these pictures, I am sure three kids are having fun-filled time with their parents and his birthday celebrations will be full of happiness and of course Mummy-made cake.
+Looking at these pictures, I am sure three kids are having a fun-filled time with their parents and his birthday celebrations will be full of happiness and of course Mummy-made cake.